-The firm offers large cap common stocks and covered call option writing strategies for clients.
+The firm employs covered call option writing on portfolios of large cap common stocks or an S&P 500 exchange-traded fund.
 Any investing in equity securities carries inherent risk of loss, but the firm's use of covered call option writing helps reduce this risk.

-In the firm's BuyWriting and DividendWriting strategies, the primary risk of loss lies with the underlying stock in which an account is invested.
+In the firm's DividendWriting and IndexPlus strategies, the primary risk of loss lies with the underlying securities in which an account is invested.
 In the firm's OverWriting strategy (that uses securities selected by the Client), the primary risk is that the option written against the stock will be exercised, possibly resulting in the stock being called away.
 In addition, if a stock's price rises dramatically in a short time, a call option may have to be bought back at a loss to avoid exercise.

-The firm invests only in large capitalization stocks, which are broadly diversified, and thus the risk should parallel general market risk but be reduced by the use of covered call option writing.
+The firm invests only in broadly diversified portfolios of large cap stocks or an S&P 500 exchange-traded fund, and thus the risk should parallel general market risk but be reduced by the use of covered call option writing.

 Investing in securities, including the use of options, involves risk of loss, as described above, that clients should be prepared to bear.
+Additional information about the firm's investment strategies is available on the firm's website: www.cullinan.com